 At the beginning of administering a new case, the trustee may not always be able to estimate the value for an asset.
-When the value for a scheduled or unscheduled asset is unknown, the trustee should enter "unknown" in Column 3.
-By the end of the next reporting period, the trustee should be able to enter the value, as determined, less any security interests, exemptions, and other appropriate adjustments.
-Thereafter, the value should not change.
+When the value for a scheduled or unscheduled asset is unknown, the trustee may enter "unknown" in Column 3.
+However, the estimated net value (as defined above) should be entered as soon as it becomes known or within one year (whichever occurs first).
+Thereafter, the amount should not change.
 The Column 3 value should never be changed to match the amount actually received from the sale or liquidation of the asset (e.g., the amount shown in Column 5).